 - Purpose: Begin a conversation & identify the use status of the product or service being offered

-- Instruction: Ask question directed around pain & ask familiarity with product/service
+- Instruction: Ask questions directed around pain & ask about familiarity with product/service

 - Assumptions: There is an opportunity to provide value if the call has gone this far

-- Purpose: To spark interest in product or service and speak to their specific pain
+- Purpose: To spark interest in a product or service and speak to their specific pain

-- Instruction: Focus CP around answer in HI & use the Value Prop Trifecta
+- Instruction: Focus CP around answers in HI & use the Value Prop Trifecta

 - Assumptions: There is a high probability of interest if the first components completed